mosets/docs/fields.md

  Go button will be available beside Web link's field of the back-end Edit Listing page to allow administrator a fast way to open the linked website.

  #### Accept FTP links
- Setting this option to Yes will enable Web link field to accept links with ftp:// protocol.
+ Setting this option to `Yes` will enable Web link field to accept links with `ftp://` protocol.

  #### Use nofollow attribute
-  "nofollow" is an HTML attribute value used to instruct some search engines that a hyperlink should not influence the link target's ranking in the search engine's index.
-Enabling this parameter will append the nofollow attribute to all links created using Web link field type.
+  `nofollow` is an HTML attribute value used to instruct some search engines that a hyperlink should not influence the link target's ranking in the search engine's index.
+Enabling this parameter will append the `nofollow` attribute to all links created using Web link field type.

  #### Use GA tracking
  If your site uses Google Analytics, this option allows you to track outbound link through Web link field.
 Please make sure you have Google Analytics running on your site and have the latest version of the tracking code before using this.